bernedom/bernedom.github.io/_posts/2025-06-29-most-common-cmake-mistakes.md

 ## 4. Writing Non-Portable Build Scripts

 It’s easy to hack together something that works on your machine and CMake's possibility to call external commands and scripts is very powerful.
 But that doesn't mean it's portable.
-Using platform-specific paths, scripts, or flags ties your build to a single setup—and breaks everything elsewhere.
+Using platform-specific paths, scripts, or flags ties your build to a single setup - and breaks everything elsewhere.

 Stick to CMake's built-in features:

+- Stick global compiler flags into CMake presets.
 - Use `target_compile_options`, `target_compile_definitions`, etc., instead of global flags.
-- Stick global compiler flags into CMake presets.
 - Use `cmake -P` and `cmake -E` for scripting, not Bash or PowerShell.
+- Use CMake's built-in function to find things like libraries and include directories - No hardcoded paths in CMakeLists.txt!
 - Set up toolchain files for cross-compilation.
-- Use CMake's built-in function to find things like libraries and include directories - No hardcoded paths in CMakeLists.txt!

 Portability isn’t just for open-source projects.
-It’ll save you headaches even in single-platform codebases—especially when onboarding new devs or upgrading tools.
+It’ll save you headaches even in single-platform codebases - especially when onboarding new devs or upgrading tools.

 ## 5. Half-Baked Library Setup

 Ever try using a library only to discover it’s missing version info, has broken exports, or forces a pile of transitive includes on you?

-That’s what happens when `target` usage is incomplete or sloppy.
+That’s what happens when the setup of the library target is incomplete or sloppy.

 Don’t just make everything `PUBLIC`.
 Be precise with `PRIVATE`, `PUBLIC`, and `INTERFACE`.
 Set symbol visibility correctly, especially for shared libs.
 And always include version info (`VERSION`, `SOVERSION`) for libraries - it helps tools, consumers, and future-you.